RobAntunes/Happen/README.md

 ---

-Built with ❤️ by the Happen community.
-Make distributed systems simple again!
+Built with ❤️ for developers who believe in simplicity